valory-xyz/docs/docs/protocol/tokenomics.md

 ### Donate page

 Anyone can make a voluntary donation to a given service.
-Donations to the protocol are distributed to agent or component owners according to the direct contribution measure of them.
+Donations to the protocol are distributed to agent or component owners according to their direct contribution measure.
 Developers can later claim their incentive proportionally to the usefulness of their code.

 <figure markdown>
 ![Tokenomics donate](./images/tokenomics_donate.png){ align=left width=500 }